MohanasundaramA/PDF-RAG-Assistant/README.md

 ## Installation

-1.Clone the repository
+1. Clone the repository
-2.Install dependencies
+2. Install dependencies
-3.Fill in required API keys and configuration values in the .env file 4.Run the application using Streamlit
+3. Fill in required API keys and configuration values in the .env file
+4. Run the application using Streamlit

 ## Usage